Hiking & Biking, Norris Lake, Fishing, Family Friendly

 A lake like no other.

-Eight hundred miles of Shoreline, 34,000 acres, 22 marinas and resorts, 3 state parks, 2 wildlife management areas, 14 different kinds of fish—These are just a few of the reasons why Norris Lake is the ultimate waterway and the perfect vacation destination.
+Eight hundred miles of shoreline, 34,000 acres, 22 marinas and resorts, 3 state parks, 2 wildlife management areas, 14 different kinds of fish—These are just a few of the reasons why Norris Lake is the ultimate waterway and the perfect vacation destination.
 This beautiful lake extends 56 miles up the Powell River and 72 miles up the Clinch River.
 It's surrounded by the majestic mountains of East Tennessee.
 A secluded cove is always waiting for you to relax or if you want to try your hand at water-sports, Norris Lake is the perfect place!
 From paddleboarding and wakesurfing to tubing and skiing, there is always an adventure waiting for you on Norris.
 Be sure to stop by Sequoyah Marina on Friday night for their famous wing night at the dock and Stardust Marina on Saturday evenings for a delicious dinner and live music on the patio.
 Both marinas offer boat and jet ski rentals as well.
-So, whether you're wanting to fish, camp, boat, or simply enjoy the picturesque shoreline, you'll surely find a marina, free launch site, restaurant, cabin, motel, houseboat, or campground on Norris Lake.
+So, whether you're wanting to fish, camp, boat, play or simply enjoy the picturesque shoreline, you'll surely find a marina, free launch site, restaurant, cabin, motel, houseboat, or campground on Norris Lake.
 To see a list of lodging in Anderson County, click here.

 Fish and boat Norris Lake.